-Letters of Love is a Lenten Meditation for the whole family, featuring Scripture, inspiration from the saints, and suggestions for prayer, fasting, and almsgiving.
-You’ll build a collection of “letters” to God and each other as a keepsake of your family’s spiritual growth.
+Letters of Love is a Lenten Meditation for Catholic families.
+Weekly emails feature Scripture, inspiration from the saints, and flexible suggestions for prayer, sacrifice, and service.
+You’ll build a collection of letters to God and each other as a keepsake of your family’s spiritual growth.

 (This post contains affiliate links.
 Please see my disclosure policy for details)